 This growing problem will not be addressed simply by exhorting firms to behave better; the Government need to take much more of a lead.
 The Government have also been urged to take such an initiative by the Lords Select Committee on Financial Exclusion and the Financial Services Consumer Panel itself.
 A regulatory principle, as proposed by the noble Lord, Lord Holmes, would place an expectation on firms to support customers at times of vulnerability, change corporate culture towards the vulnerable and enable vulnerable customers to have the confidence to ask—and to ask earlier—for support, thereby enhancing their ability to manage their financial affairs.

 As other noble Lords have mentioned, the FCA has committed to publishing a paper on duty of care but, by resting on that, the Government are kicking this problem into the very long grass.
 As the noble Lord, Lord Holmes, commented, the FCA has stated that it will not prepare such a paper until after our withdrawal from the EU.
 The paper will, as has also been said, only just start a very long process of dialogue, consultation, response, drafting and so forth.
-There will be a lot of people diagnosed with serious ill health in that time for whom the environment will not support them.
+There will be a lot of people diagnosed with serious ill health in that time whom the environment will not support.
 There really is an urgency for those 4 million or more people who are expected to be diagnosed with cancer within the next 15 years.

 The Government should seize the moment by taking the opportunity of this Bill to embrace the intent of the amendment of the noble Lord, Lord Holmes.
 I am sure the Minister will say that the amendment is either too extensive in its expectation or creates regulatory uncertainty, but it allows for the detail of how the regulatory principle of duty of care can be translated into the financial conduct rules by the FCA.
 Through its supervision, the FCA can identity and assess firms’ conduct that may affect consumers’ access.
 It has the power to make firms change their behaviour, but only where this is within its remit.
 Unfortunately, the FCA has no specific duty relating to consumers’ access to financial services.
 The noble Lord’s amendment strengthens the FCA’s remit in respect of claims management companies by introducing that regulatory principle, which begins to define how and when those companies should act in the best interests of consumers.